-In March 2013, FDA announced a Class 1 recall for 33,000 Optease IVC filters for a labeling correction to minimize the risk of implanting the device backwards.
-Affected filters were distributed in the U.S. from May 5, 2010 to April 2, 2013.
-Class I recalls are the most serious type of recall and involve situations in which there is a reasonable probability that use of the products will cause adverse health complications or even death.
+In March 2013, FDA announced a Class 1 recall for 33,000 Optease IVC filters for a labeling correction to minimize the risk of implanting the device backward.
+Affected filters were distributed in the U.S. from May 5, 2010, to April 2, 2013.
+Class I recalls are the most serious type of recall and involve situations in which there is a reasonable probability that the use of the products will cause adverse health complications or even death.

 Do I Have an Optease IVC Filter Lawsuit?

-The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in IVC filter lawsuits.
+The Medical Device Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in IVC filter lawsuits.
 We are handling individual litigation nationwide and currently investigating potential settlements in all 50 states.

 Free Confidential Lawsuit Evaluation: If you or a loved one has had an IVC filter implanted, you should contact our law firm immediately.
 Our lawyers are evaluating every individual case regardless of whether you have been injured or not.
 So, if you have received an IVC filter implant, we would like to speak with you.
 You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.